bakatame/surface-render/README.md

 Because the author delayed to merge my request, so decided to reopen a repository themselves
 Source file: https://github.com/v1pix/lua-scripts

-This version, compared to the original, fixes the bug that repeated rendering does not disappear and the bug that the English client renders a square
-Theoretically all cheats can be used by changing the API related functions
+This version fixes the bug that repeated rendering does not disappear compared to the original version Theoretically all cheats can be used by changing API related functions
 This lua uses neverlose as an example

 # Font argument types